gimpyestrada/gofile/DRAG_DROP_UPLOADER_README.md

 ## 💡 Features in Detail

-### Dual-Host Redundancy
+### Multi-Host Redundancy
-- Uploads to both Gofile and Buzzheavier simultaneously
+- Upload to any combination of Gofile, Buzzheavier, and Pixeldrain
+- Configure which hosts to use via settings menu (⚙️)
-- If one host fails, you still have the other
+- If one host fails, you still have the others
 - Independent retry for each host
-- Separate status tracking with emoji indicators
+- Separate status tracking with colored text indicators

 ### Parallel Upload Performance
-- Both uploads run simultaneously in separate threads
+- All enabled hosts upload simultaneously in separate threads
 - Links appear immediately as each host finishes
 - No waiting for the slowest host
-- Typical scenario: Buzzheavier finishes first (US servers), then Gofile
+- Typical scenario: Pixeldrain fastest, then Buzzheavier, then Gofile

+### Dynamic Host Configuration
+- Settings menu accessible via gear icon (⚙️)
+- Enable/disable hosts on the fly
+- Changes saved automatically to config.json
+- UI updates dynamically to show only enabled hosts
+- Must have at least one host enabled

 ### Mini Mode
-- Compact 200x320 window with stacked layout
+- Compact window with stacked layout
 - Always stays on top of other windows
 - Perfect for keeping accessible while working
-- Quick access to both links and all controls
+- Quick access to all enabled host links and controls
 - Easy toggle back to normal mode
+- Automatically adjusts to show only enabled hosts

 ### Upload Speed Display
 Shows real-time upload performance for each host: